eclipse-orbit/orbit/README.md

     mvn -U clean package -DdirtyWorkingTree=warning

     # hidden gem: automatically create a CQ for an Eclipse project
-    # (use carefully, creates the CQ if noone is referenced in the ip_log.xml file)
+    # (use carefully, creates the CQ if none is referenced in the ip_log.xml file)
     # mvn -V clean package -DsubmitCqsToProject=<Eclipse.project.id> -DcqCryptography=<Yes|No|Unknown|Explanation> -DdirtyWorkingTree=warning
     # (once the CQ is created, source to upload can be found in 'target/sources-for-eclipse-ipzilla')
     # (after uploading the source, wait for approval)